Fred Mogubgub

-Fred Mogubgub (1928–1989) was an animator and painter who first came to attention through his films related to the pop art movement of the 1960s in New York City.
+Fred Mogubgub (September 25, 1927 – March 9, 1989) was an animator and painter who first came to attention through his films related to the pop art movement of the 1960s in New York City.

 In 1961 Mogubgub joined designer Pablo Ferro and Lew Schwartz to form Ferro, Mogubgub and Schwartz.
 In 1964, he left the company to form Mogubgub, Ltd.

 Style

 Mogubgub's style is quick, staccato, jump-cut—an assemblage of cartoons and photographs that flash across the screen fast enough to be almost subliminal advertising.
-Among his clients are Ford, Coca-Cola and Life Savers.
+Among his clients were Ford, Coca-Cola and Life Savers.
 Mogubgub says he chooses his subject matter from 'American objects which stick out from the clichés you get drilled into you in school.'
 He was given the slogan "Have you ever heard anyone say 'no' to a Life Saver?" by the Beech-Nut people and made a pop commercial.
 A follow-up survey reported that the public recalled it more often than straight ads.

 Death

-He died of bone cancer on Thursday at his home in Cliffside Park, N.J.
-He was 61 years old.
+Mogubgub died of bone cancer at his home in Cliffside Park, New Jersey, on March 9, 1989, at age 61.